Skip to main content

 Highlights

-• Analyzed about 223 groundwater and 150 surface water samples for more than 100 pesticide compounds and nitrate plus nitrite as nitrogen.
+• Analyzed 290 groundwater and 186 surface water samples for more than 100 pesticide compounds and nitrogen (as nitrate plus nitrite) in 2024.

-• Created a Commercial Nitrogen Optimization Pilot Program (NOPP) designed to encourage agricultural producers to develop innovative approaches to optimize the application of commercial nitrogen for a duration of at least two growing seasons, helping to protect vital soil and water resources.
-Awards totaled $1.6 million and were granted to 20 producers who will collaborate with a University of Wisconsin (UW) System institution conduct commercial nitrogen optimization field studies.
+• Administered a Commercial Nitrogen Optimization Pilot Program (NOPP) designed to encourage agricultural producers to develop innovative approaches to optimize the application of commercial nitrogen for a duration of at least two growing seasons, helping to protect vital soil and water resources.
+Awards totaled $1.0 million and were granted to nine projects involving 27 producers who will collaborate with a UW institution to conduct commercial nitrogen optimization field studies.

 » Read more.